muhammadmaaz77/voiceaitranslation/PROJECT_DOCUMENTATION.md

 ---

-*This documentation covers the current state of the Polyglot Babel Bridge application.
+*This documentation covers the current state of the Real Time AI Voice Translation application.
 For questions or contributions, please refer to the team leads.*